-In line with this commitment, Rural Bank complies with a range of codes of practices including the Banking Code of Practice, the Code of Operation for the Department of Human Services and the Department of Veterans' Affairs, and the ePayments Code.
+In line with this commitment, Rural Bank complies with a range of codes of practices including the Banking Code of Practice, the Code of Operation for the Department of Human Services and the Department of Veterans' Affairs, Family Law guidelines and the ePayments Code.

 Banking Code of Practice

 Rural Bank has adopted the Banking Code of Practice.

 The Banking Code of Practice is a voluntary code of conduct which sets standards of good banking practice for us to follow when dealing with you.